Zodeporas06/GymWebsite/README.md

-# GymWebsite
+# StudyWebsite
-A website to manage gym
+A website to motivate for studying